lina-torovoltas/FasmMacroLib/README.md

 ### printtim
 Prints the given string a specified number of times.</br>
-Returns the number of bytes printed in rax.
+Returns the number of bytes printed in rax/eax.

 ```asm
 printtim 2, "test", 4